uwx/declarative-zeronet-protocol-crx/README.md

-**Status: Abandoned** (I won't be working on this project anymore).
+**Status: Spaghetti**.

 **ZeroNet Protocol**
 -----------------------------

 ZeroNet Protocol is a Chrome extension, helps you to browse ZeroNet websites without http://127.0.0.1:43110

+This fork also redirects you to .bit and .zero domains if we have an url like http://127.0.0.1:43110/0list.bit

-Extension is available in Chrome WebStore: https://chrome.google.com/webstore/detail/zeronet-protocol/cpkpdcdljfbnepgfejplkhdnopniieop
+**Original** Extension is available in Chrome WebStore: https://chrome.google.com/webstore/detail/zeronet-protocol/cpkpdcdljfbnepgfejplkhdnopniieop

 **Demo**
 -----------------------------